Bakry-\'Emery Ricci curvature of doubly warped product of weighted spaces: Introduction

-\subsection{Motivation}
+The above will be the relation we will require in the definition of the doubly warped product of graphs.
+This will be elaborated on later in this section.

+\subsubsection{\bf \textit{Motivation}}

-The definition of warped product of Riemannian metrics first appeared in~\cite{BO} and has since proven to be an extremely useful tool in geometry in as much as selecting suitable warping functions, one can make the product manifold exhibit certain desirable behavior such as globally possess non-positive curvature, have certain spectrum or provide solutions to a given geometric flow; see e.g.~\cite{BO}~\cite{ON}~\cite{Ej} and~\cite{IKS}.
+The definition of warped product of Riemannian metrics first appeared in~\cite{BO} and has since proven to be an extremely useful tool in geometry inasmuch as selecting suitable warping functions, one can make the product manifold exhibit certain desirable behavior such as globally possess non-positive curvature, have certain spectrum or provide solutions to a given geometric flow; see e.g.~\cite{BO}~\cite{ONeil}~\cite{Ej} and~\cite{IKS}.
 Also warped product representations of solutions to equations that arise in general relativity are imperative to the subject;~see e.g.~\cite{FGKU} and the references therein.
 We note that one can also define doubly twisted products of complete geodesic spaces along the lines of~\cite{Ch}.
 A notion of warped product for weighted graphs has not yet been established.
-This is partially due to the fact that on one hand, a graph while seemingly a simple object, could be equipped with vertex weights, edge weights and a variety of distances on it which do not arise from a metric tensor; this causes ambiguity in how to effectively define warped products.
+This is partially due to the fact that on the one hand, a graph while seemingly a simple object, could be equipped with vertex weights, edge weights and a variety of distances on it which do not arise from a metric tensor; this causes ambiguity in how to effectively define warped products.
 On the other hand, one might be curious as to why such a notion should even be studied in the first place.
-The "why" question is really outshined by the ever increasing interest in generalizing Riemannian geometry concepts to singular and discrete settings and noticing how the geometry of discrete structures and its links to smooth geometry is being used in the analysis of big data, network theory and machine learning which in turn directly influences people's mundanity.
-To elaborate, the reasons as to why we should study warped products of graphs is twofold:
+The ``why'' question is really outshined by the ever increasing and widespread interest in generalizing Riemannian geometry concepts to singular and discrete settings; the innate power of the geometry of discrete structures and its links to smooth geometry -- when used in the analysis of big data, network theory and machine learning -- is well established and directly influences people's mundanity.
+To elaborate, the reason as to why we should study warped products of graphs is twofold.

-\subsubsection{From theoretical point of view}
+\subsubsection{\bf \textit{\textsf{From theoretical point of view}}}